HaldenLF/Ethical-Hacking/README.md

 # Simple-Firewall-Rule-Generator
-A simple firewall rule generator that takes the users input ip addresses or ports and blocks or unblocks them.
+A simple firewall rule generator that takes the user input ip addresses or ports and blocks or unblocks them.